-From outdoor adventures to arts and culture to sports events, Pittsburgh has so much to offer visitors.
-But, for those looking to leave no stone unturned, prepare for the unexpected, because in Pittsburgh, there’s even more than one can imagine!
+But, for those looking to venture out on this unluckiest of days, prepare for the unexpected in Pittsburgh!
 Here's some of the top unusual spots you can find around the city that won't be showing up on a normal tour.
 You'll have to wait five years for the next Friday the 13th in October, so don't miss out!

 Step back in time to the Victorian and Prohibition eras at Dr. Tumblety’s specialty store.
 Located in Pittsburgh’s Allentown neighborhood, this retail shop features trinkets, hats, fragrances, cosmetics, novelties, curiosities and more.
 Follow Dr. Tumblety’s on Facebook and Instagram for updates, like their spirits distillery (coming soon), bimonthly burlesque shows and new Storyville Lounge event space, modeled after New Orleans' red light district.
 Can’t make it in-person?
 Check out their online store for shipments right to your door.

-An extremely unique, 19,000-square-foot space, the Bayernoff Museum houses a world-class collection of music boxes, antique automatic music machines and a number of other fascinating items.
+An extremely unique, 19,000-square-foot space, the Bayernof Museum houses a world-class collection of music boxes, antique automatic music machines and a number of other fascinating items.
 And, the building itself provides guests with an enjoyable experience as they pass from one unbelievable room to another, at times through hidden doors and secret passageways.